rrajarajan/myProjects/SearchCountryFlag/README.md

 3. npm run start

 # description
-- Click Choose File button
-- add image from device
-- file loads on the page
+- type country name in the search bar
+- country and flag will filter according to the text search